Unity-Technologies/SpaceshipDemo/README.md

 ### Method 2 : Download in Releases page

 You can also download project archives in the [Releases](https://github.com/Unity-Technologies/SpaceshipDemo/releases) tab.
 These zip files contains the full project for a one-time download without Git.

-**Important Note** : As GitHub does not generate correct archives with LFS files, In order to download the correct project with largefiles, **you need to download the file linked in the release description** instead of the automatically generated Source Code zip and tar.gz files.